Powerball’s $1.7B jackpot could make Christmas Eve unforgettable for a lucky winner

 A Christmas Eve Powerball drawing could add new meaning to holiday cheer as millions of players hope to cash in on the $1.7 billion prize, which comes after months without a jackpot winner.

-The United States' 4th-largest jackpot on record comes after 46 consecutive draws without someone claiming to have all six numbers.
+The United States’ 4th-largest jackpot on record comes after 46 consecutive draws without someone claiming to have all six numbers.
 The last contest with a jackpot winner was on Sept.
-6. The game's long odds have people decking the halls and doling out $2 — and sometimes more — for tickets ahead of Wednesday night's live drawing.
+6. The game’s long odds have people decking the halls and doling out $2 — and sometimes more — for tickets ahead of Wednesday night’s live drawing at 10:59 p.m.
+EST.

 It’s a sign the game is operating as intended.
 Lottery officials made the odds tougher in 2015 as a mechanism for snowballing jackpots, all the while making it easier to win smaller prizes.